Services and facilities temporarily affected in Peel

 The following service changes are in effect until further notice:

-- Operators are wearing personal protective equipment, such as gloves, masks, face shields and goggles.
+- Operators are wearing personal protective equipment such as gloves, masks, face shields and goggles.

-- Monthly passes are suspended.
+- Monthly passes are available for purchase.

 All our regularly scheduled volunteer programs in Health Services are suspended until further notice.

 We’re recruiting volunteers to support tenants in our Peel Living buildings.
 Volunteers can help by becoming an on-site ambassador at one of our Peel Living buildings.